Obtain Your ISO 9001 Certification with Integrated Compliance Solutions

 - Reliable production scheduling and delivery

-Problems that businesses face nowadays are different than those faced by businesses a decade ago.
-For example, increased globalization has resulted in a more complex supply chain and changed the way a number of businesses operate.
+Problems that businesses encounter nowadays are different than those faced by businesses a decade ago.
+For example, increased globalisation has resulted in a more complex supply chain and changed the way a number of businesses operate.
 Furthermore, with the widespread use of the internet, customers and other stakeholders have access to more information, which has shifted the balance of power into the hands of the consumer.
-As the business environment changes, the ISO standard must evolve too, and revisions to the ISO 9001 standards address these issues and many others.
+The business environment is continually changing, and ISO 9001 standards must evolve to address any issues or opportunities that arise.

-ISO 9001: 2015 has replaced the 2008 version.
-The standard was revised to meet the current needs of the business environment, and as such it is recommended that businesses update their Quality Management System to reflect the changes of the new standard.
+ISO 9001: 2015 has replaced the 2008 version, with this standard being revised to meet the ever-changing needs of the business environment.
+It is recommended that, in response to this; businesses update their Quality Management System.

 Every business is different, so the specific actions that you will have to take to update your Quality Management System to ISO 9001: 2015 will be unique to your business.
 However, the following steps may be a good starting point.